Salem/Pisot Numbers in the Weyl Spectrum: Introduction

 \section{Introduction}

-A Pisot number $\tau$ is an algebraic integer greater than $1$ such that all Galois conjugates, except $\tau$, have modulus $\lneq1$.
-A Salem number $\lambda$, defined by Salem \cite{Salem:1945}, is an algebraic integer such that its minimal polynomial is of degree at least $4$, and all Galois conjugates except $\lambda$ and $\lambda^{-1}$ have modulus $1$.
-Salem numbers and Pisot numbers are closely related in the sense that the closure of the Salem numbers is the union of the set of Salem numbers and the set of Pisot numbers.
-Thus, every Pisot number is a limit of a sequence of Salem numbers.
-However, it is not known that every limit of a non-eventually-constant sequence of Salem numbers is a Pisot number.
-Salem numbers and Pisot numbers have appeared in many different areas of Mathematics.
+A Pisot number $\tau$ is an algebraic integer greater than $1$ whose Galois conjugates all have modulus $\lneq1$.
+A Salem number $\lambda$, defined by Salem \cite{Salem:1945}, is an algebraic integer whose minimal polynomial is of degree at least $4$, and all of whose Galois conjugates, except $\lambda$ and $\lambda^{-1}$, have modulus $1$.
+Salem and Pisot numbers are closely related in the sense that every Pisot number is a limit of a sequence of Salem numbers.
+However, it is not known that every limit of a sequence of distinct Salem numbers is a Pisot number.
+Salem and Pisot numbers have appeared in many different areas of Mathematics.
 (See \cite{Erdos:1939, Boyd:1977, Sury:1992, HironakaE:2001, Tanigawa:2004}.)
-For a detailed history of Salem and Pisot numbers, we refer to a comprehensive survey by Smyth \cite{Smyth:2015}.
+For a detailed history, we refer to a comprehensive survey by Smyth \cite{Smyth:2015}.

-Salem numbers and Pisot numbers appear in Dynamical Systems.
-By Diller and Favre \cite{Diller-Favre:2001} and Blanc and Cantat \cite{blancdynamical}, it is known that the exponential growth rate of the degree of a birational map on $\mathbf{P}^2(\mathbb{C})$ under iterations are given by either a Salem number or a Pisot number.
+Salem and Pisot numbers appear in Dynamical Systems.
+Diller and Favre \cite{Diller-Favre:2001} and Blanc and Cantat \cite{blancdynamical} showed that the exponential growth rate of the algebraic degree of a birational map on $\mathbf{P}^2(\mathbb{C})$ under iteration is given by either a Salem or Pisot number.
 This exponential growth rate of the degree is called \textit{the dynamical degree}.
 However, not every Salem/Pisot number can be realized.
-In fact, Blanc and Cantat \cite{blancdynamical} show that infinitely many Pisot numbers bigger than the golden ratio can not be realized as the exponential growth rate of the degree of a birational map on $\mathbf{P}^2(\mathbb{C})$.
+Blanc and Cantat \cite{blancdynamical} show that infinitely many Pisot numbers greater than the golden ratio cannot be realized as the dynamical degree of a birational map on $\mathbf{P}^2(\mathbb{C})$.

-By Diller and Favre \cite{Diller-Favre:2001}, McMullen \cite{McMullen:2007}, Uehara \cite{Uehara:2010}, Kim \cite{Kim:2023}, and Blanc and Cantat \cite{blancdynamical}, we know that the set of all dynamical degrees of birational maps on $\mathbf{P}^2(\mathbb{C})$, is identical to the Weyl Spectrum, the closure of the set of spectral radii of elements in Coxeter group associated to $E_n, n\ge 10$.
-The main goal of this article is to determine Salem and Pisot numbers in the Weyl Spectrum and study their properties as dynamical degrees of birational maps on $\mathbf{P}^2(\mathbb{C})$.
+According to Diller and Favre \cite{Diller-Favre:2001}, McMullen \cite{McMullen:2007}, Uehara \cite{Uehara:2010}, Kim \cite{Kim:2023}, and Blanc and Cantat \cite{blancdynamical}, the set of all dynamical degrees of birational maps on $\mathbf{P}^2(\mathbb{C})$ coincides with the Weyl spectrum $\Lambda_W$.
+This spectrum is defined as the closure of the union of all Salem numbers contained within the Coxeter groups $W_n$ associated with $E_n$, for $n \geq 3$.
+The primary objective of this article is to identify the Salem and Pisot numbers within the Weyl spectrum and investigate their properties as dynamical degrees of birational maps on $\mathbf{P}^2(\mathbb{C})$.